 “Born in Athlone, Ireland, I arrived with my parents in Benoni, South Africa, at the age of twelve.
-After matriculating I studied Commercial Art at the Johannesburg School of Art.
-After completing my studies I worked as a window dresser in London for a year, and continued on my return in South Africa.
+After studying Commercial Art at the Johannesburg School of Art and completing my studies I worked as a window dresser in London for a year and continued on my return in South Africa.

 Inspired by my overseas travels my ceramic pieces are constantly evolving.
 I enjoy experimenting and elements of heritage and ancient cultures encountered on these travels create new directions in my work – coracles from Ireland, textiles from India, decaying ruins in Cambodia.

 Not only do I give workshops at Ceramics Southern Africa Clay Festivals, plus other events, but I have also received a number of awards at regional level.
-The piece acquired for the Corobrik Collection, based in the Pretoria Art Museum, won the UltraFurn Award for the ‘On The Wall – Off The Wall Exhibition’.
+The piece acquired for the Corobrik Collection, based in the Pretoria Art Museum, won the UltraFurn Award for the ‘On The Wall – Off The Wall Exhibition’.”